Natural and Applied Sciences

 |SCI 355 Ecology w/ Lab||4.5|

-Additional Program Requirements:
+Additional Program Requirements

 - Before Beginning Year Two:

-- Passing Praxis I: Reading, Writing, Mathematics
+- Pass Praxis Core: Reading, Writing, Mathematics.

-- Submit formal application to teacher education program
+- Submit formal application to Teacher Education Program.

-- Complete NETS-S Assessment
+- Complete NETS-S Assessment.

 - Have a minimum GPA of 3.0 and maintain minimum GPA of 3.0 through rest of program.

-- Must pass fingerprinting and background check.
+- Pass fingerprinting and background checks.

 - Before Beginning Year Four:

-- Passing Praxis II: Elementary Content Knowledge
+- Pass Praxis II: Elementary Content Knowledge.

-- Demonstrate NETS-S Standards
+- Demonstrate NETS-S Standards.

-- Successful completion of LAE 200, LAE 320, EDU 305,SED 335, and SED 420 with a B or better.
+- Successfully complete of EDU 305, EDU 310,SED 335, and SED 420 with a B or better.

-- Complete candidacy application process
+- Complete candidacy application process.

 - Program Completion:

-- Demonstration of NETS-T standards and InTASC standards, successful completion of program and major requirements.
+- Demonstrate mastery of NETS-T standards and InTASC standards.

-All undergraduate and graduate students who matriculate into an Educator Preparation program or pathway in USM summer 2013 or later are required to subscribe to the Tk20 online data management system.
+Once they are accepted as a candidate for their internship year, students are required to subscribe to the Tk20 online data management system.
 The subscription fee of $103 covers some of the expenses related to the administration and assessment of the program.
-For loan purposes, it will be eligible for consideration as part of costs.
-The subscription is a one-time payment and must be made by each student during the first semester of program or pathway matriculation (check with individual programs and pathways for specific subscription timelines).
-Subscription instructions are posted on the Office of Educator Preparation web site: http://usm.maine.edu/educatorpreparation
+For loan purposes, Tk20 is eligible for consideration as part of educational costs.
+The subscription is a one-time payment and must be made by each student after they have passed their candidacy process and before the first semester of their internship year.
+Subscription instructions are posted on the Office of Educator Preparation website at http://usm.maine.edu/educator-preparation.